-11.4.2 Limited EIC Match Eligibility
+11.4.3 Limited EIC Match Eligibility

-Non-Distinguished Smallbore Rifle Three-Position competitors may compete for EIC points in a maximum of two National Matches Smallbore Rifle Three-Position Matches (2 x 120 shots) and four (4) CMP-sanctioned Smallbore Rifle Three-Position Matches (4 x 120 shots) in any calendar year.
+Non-Distinguished Smallbore Rifle Three-Position competitors may compete for EIC points in a maximum of two National Matches Smallbore Rifle Three-Position Matches (2 x 60 shots) and four (4) CMP-sanctioned Smallbore Rifle Three-Position Matches (4 x 60 shots) in any calendar year.
 Non-Distinguished Smallbore Rifle Prone competitors may compete for EIC points in a maximum of four National Matches Smallbore Rifle Prone one-day Matches (4 x 160 shots) and eight CMP-sanctioned Smallbore Rifle Prone one-day Matches (8 x 160 shots) in any calendar year.

-11.4.3 Awarding of Distinguished Marksman Badges
+11.4.4 Awarding of Distinguished Marksman Badges

-The CMP awards the Distinguished Marksman Badge when an authorized competitor earns 30 or more points in Service Rifle EIC Matches and has earned at least one eight or ten-point award.
+The CMP awards the Distinguished Marksman Badge when an authorized competitor earns 30 or more points in Smallbore Rifle Position or Prone EIC Matches in accordance with Rule 11.4.2.